Appointment New Patient Appointment or 214-645-8300

 Other treatments may be recommended for other issues such as seizures, osteoporosis, and problems with mental health, sleep, oral health, nutrition, incontinence, vision, or hearing.

-Whether symptoms are mild or severe, children and adults with CP can benefit from rehabilitation services at UT Southwestern.
+Whether symptoms are mild or severe, children and adults with cerebral palsy can benefit from rehabilitation services at UT Southwestern.

 Our multidisciplinary team approach to rehabilitation helps patients and families find ways to maximize quality of life and participate in activities at school, at home, at work, and in the community.